Guide on Sending New Year Newsletter and Ideas on What To Include

 Here are some tricks you can use to make your New Year newsletter subject lines effective and enticing:

-• Use a sense of urgency.
+• Use a sense of urgency and fear of missing out.
 New Year is an anxious holiday — everyone is striving to finish their current errands.
 Appeal to that anxiety by setting a deadline and including urgency markers like “Last chance” or “Expires now”.

 • Use emojis.
 Emojis are a great way to stand out visually and create a festive mood.
 However, don’t overdo it — too many emojis look cringey, annoying, and borderline spammy.
 Stick to 1 or 2 emojis in your subject line.
 We suggest using holiday-themed emojis like 🎆, 🎄, ✨, 🎉 or 🎅.